AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 # Rapid Development Environments {#rapid-development-environments}

 Current Cloud Development environments require a CI/CD pipeline deployment, a process that can take up 30 minutes for each change.
-To minimize the amount of time needed to test features that are proven to work on a local development environment, customers can leverage Rapid Development Environments (RDEs for short) to quickly push changes, ensuring that they work in the cloud, and making modifications as needed.
+To minimize the amount of time needed to test features that are proven to work on a local development environment, customers can use Rapid Development Environments (RDEs for short) to quickly push changes, ensuring that they work in the cloud, and making modifications as needed.

 Once the changes have been tested in an RDE, you can deploy them to a regular Development environment through the Cloud Manager pipeline.

 ## Introduction {#introduction}

-RDEs can be used for code, content and Apache or Dispatcher configurations.
-Unlike regular Cloud Development environments, developers can use local command line tools to sync code built with the local SDK to an RDE.
+RDEs can be used for code, content, and Apache or Dispatcher configurations.
+Unlike regular Cloud Development environments, developers can use local command-line tools to sync code built with the local SDK to an RDE.

 Every program is provisioned with an RDE.
-In case of Sandbox accounts, they will be hibernated after a few hours of non use.
+In case of Sandbox accounts, they will be hibernated after a few hours of non-use.

 Typically, an RDE would be used by a single developer at a given time, for testing and debugging a specific feature.
 When the development session is done, the RDE can be reset into a default state for the next usage.